THmanley/leagueConstitution/README.md

 ## __Section VI - Startup Draft__ ##
 - Will take place (Insert Date Here) on Fleaflicker.
 - Snake format (1st to 12th then 12th to 1st).
-- Each day the draft will last from 9AM to 9PM with each team having 1 hour per pick.
 - Trading draft picks is allowed during the startup draft.
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.